You are now leaving the Lilly Medical website

 If additional glycemic control is needed, increase the dosage in 2.5 mg increments after at least 4 weeks on the current dose.1

-The maximum dose of tirzepatide is 15 mg once weekly.1
+The maximum dose of tirzepatide is 15 mg once weekly in adults.1

 Administer tirzepatide